The Story of the Fish by Will Liffick

 Dave was just about to dive on the fish when I saw it.
 A large crescent shaped tail in the distance slowly faded away.
 I quickly got Dave’s attention and let him know that we were not the only hunters in the area.
 Just as I finished relaying my message a dark shape materialized out of the blue and swam right at us.
 Dave and I quickly got back-to-back and watched the shark.
 As the shark passed about five feet from us, he turned and there were the iconic, unmistakable vertical stripes of a 12-foot tiger shark.
 Sharks are typically not a big problem for us, but this one was different.
 He was also curious of us and aggressively circled Dave and I. We held our spearguns out towards him in a manner to dissuade him from viewing us as prey.
 I watched the shark slowly circling us as Dave called for the boat.
 Fortunately, the boat was not far off and Justin quickly pulled the anchor and made his way towards us.
 After a few more passes, the shark faded out into the distance as Dave and I swam together towards the boat.
 Once onboard and after the adrenaline subsided, I appreciated the encounter and sharing space with such an apex predator.
 We decided to call it a day and headed back to the dock with both fish and stories.

-The Recipe: Justin Townsend
+Recipe by Justin Townsend

 Recipe Name: Spanish Mackerel with Sicilian Salsa by Justin Townsend (Photos by Justin Townsend)